 Another excellent resource for learning more about the benefits of musical participation for mental health and wellbeing is the Sing Up Foundation.

 Music can be enormously powerful in shaping identity, embracing and promoting diversity, and as an emotional or behaviour regulation tool.
-If you would like to discuss how you can tap into this power everyday, and how simple habits like compiling class playlists, listening to music in communal areas, or even choosing/writing a school song can enhance your school community, then send me a game plan and I'll be delighted to join in and explore the opportunities available to you.
+Contact me to find out how you can tap into this power everyday, and how simple habits like compiling class playlists, listening to music in communal areas, or writing a school song can enhance your sense of community.

 Instrumental Lessons